Jade-Codes/avm-res-azure-ml/README.md

 ### <a name="output_resource"></a> [resource](#output\_resource)

-Description: This is the full output for the machine learning workspace.
+Description: The machine learning workspace.

 ### <a name="output_resource_id"></a> [resource\_id](#output\_resource\_id)